 Arash Jalil Khabbazi

-I am a PhD student in Mechanical Engineering at Purdue University, with a specialization in Computational Science and Engineering, and advised by Professor Kevin Kircher.
+I am a PhD Candidate in Mechanical Engineering at Purdue University, with a specialization in Computational Science and Engineering, and advised by Professor Kevin Kircher.

 News